nigamman/Backend-Course---100x/week6-react-2/01-react-hooks/src/assignment/ques.md

 ### Assignment 3

 - You have been given a list of items you shopped from the grocery store.
 - You need to calculate the total amount of money you spent.

 ## useCallback - Assignment

 ### Assignment 1

+- Create a counter component with increment and decrement functions.
+Pass these function to a child component which has buttons to perform with increment and decrement actions.
+Use `useCallback` to ensure that these functions are not recreated on every render.